stapat1245/blog/_posts/2025-05-26-Memlabs-Lab3.md

 flag =''.join(chr(ord(i)^3) for i in xor) print(flag)
 ```

 - output =```inctf{0n3_h4lf```
-- now for the second part we need a image so scanning all the images present in the memory dump , we need only jpgs as steghide only works on jpgs , but we scan for all if we want to have a deeper look
+- now for the second part we need a image so scanning all the images present in the memory dump , we need only jpgs as steghide only works on jpgs , but we scan for all if we want to have a deeper look.

 ```bash
 stapat@stapat:~/ehax/dfir/memlabs/lab3$ volatility -f chall.raw --profile=Win7SP1x86 filescan | grep ".jpeg"
 Volatility Foundation Volatility Framework 2.6.1